How to Fix “Adobe Fill & Sign Not Working”?

 Open Certificates in the Adobe Acrobat Tools

-3. Select Digitally Sign and follow the prompts to complete the process.
-See if that clears the problem.
-Make sure to use the same E-mail ID that is used with Adobe Acrobat.
-This can be changed later on in Preferences > Identity.
+3. Choose Digitally Sign and follow the prompts.
+Make sure to use the same email address as your Adobe account.
+You can later change it in Preferences > Identity.

 Use Digitally Sign Option in Certificates